19.2 The Economics of Poverty

 Poverty and Welfare Programs

 How effective have government programs been in alleviating poverty?
-The Census Bureau’s supplemental poverty measure begins to answer that question.
-For example, those calculations show a reduction of two percentage points in the poverty rate, from 18% to 16%, when the earned income tax credit is included, ceteris paribus.
-Inclusion of the Supplemental Nutritional Assistance Program reduced the poverty rate by 1.7%, and housing subsidies reduced it by 0.9%.
-Other programs each had smaller effects on poverty reduction.
-But it is also important to distinguish between the poverty rate and the degree of poverty.
-Cash programs might reduce the degree of poverty but might not affect a family’s income enough to actually move that family above the poverty line.
+Here, it is important to distinguish between the poverty rate and the degree of poverty.
+Cash programs might reduce the degree of poverty, but might not affect a family’s income enough to actually move that family above the poverty line.
 Thus, even though the gap between the family’s income and the poverty line is lessened, the family is still classified as poor and would thus still be included in the poverty-rate figures.
+The data in Figure 19.9 "Poor People and the Labor Force" show that significant gains in work participation will be difficult to achieve.

 - Poverty may be defined according to a relative or an absolute definition.

-- Official estimates of the number of people who are “poor” are typically based on an absolute definition of poverty, one that many view as inadequate and dated.
+- Official estimates of the number of people who are “poor” are typically based on an absolute definition of poverty, one that makes very little economic sense.

 - Several demographic factors appear to be associated with poverty.
 Families headed by single women are three times as likely to be poor as are other families.
 Poverty is also associated with low levels of education and with minority status.